backupbrew/switchbrew/SVC.md

 it signals an "invalid syscall" exception

-Note that [IsDebugMode](SMC.md "wikilink") is not used during exception-handling, except for enabling printing a message to UART.
+Note that [IsDebugMode](SMC.md "wikilink") is not used during exception-handling, except for enabling printing a message to UART-A.
 This UART code causes a system-hang on retail (likely due to a loop that doesn't exit).